delapuente/gitincouples/alice.md

 Create a folder on your system and open a terminal inside this location.
 Name the folder as your repository (not mandatory but convenient), i.e. `marsroverkata`.

+We will call this folder _the working tree_.

 Add a `README.md` file and put this content inside:

 ```